-If you are headed on vacation, or to the pool with your little ones?
+Are you headed on vacation, or to the pool with your little ones?
 With so many baby floaties and toddler floaties on the market, it can be hard to know that the best swim float is for kids.
 Bringing the ‘wrong’ swim floatie on your trip is a mistake you just don’t want to make (from experience!).
 Before we discovered the best floatie for our toddler, we spent many a vacation suffering from a clingy toddler who had all of the sudden decided he was AFRAID OF ALL WATER.
 After seven days straight of being held to for dear life, we knew we needed to find something that was going to give our little one some confidence in the water!
 If you are headed to the water with your little ones check out my suggestions here for the best swim floaties for babies and toddlers.